ndrewr/geomuze/README.md

 App Structure:
 This project primarily uses Knockout.js to provide app view binding, jQuery for DOM manipulation, Bootstrap for basic styles and Google Maps JS api for content manipulation.
-Song track search is provided by both Spotify and Musixmatch.
+Song track search is provided by both Spotify and Musixmatch APIs.

 Gulp.js is used for build process.
-The Gulp task concats all css files into build.css and all JS files into build.js.
+The Gulp task concats all files: CSS into build.css with auto-prefixes.
+All JS files into scripts.js with uglification.

 -Knockout view models can be found in ./src/components -Main app file can be found in .src/app/app.js